Combining nonprofit payment processing with modern donation forms: Security measures and best practices

 Funraise Payments is the most excellent example of a payment service provider that we can think of; it's built to have all the features of the big payment processors, but customized for nonprofit payment processing, so you get the best of what Stripe offers on your donation form, embedded right on your website.
 There's top-notch security and transparent pricing, and Funraise Payments supports all the popular payment methods.
 Plus (and this is a big bonus), donors have the option to cover the platform fee.
 About 90% of them do, which means an effective platform transaction fee of 0% for you.

-Now that you know everything you could ever want to know (and maybe some things you didn't) about payment processors, the time has come to choose which one’s right for you.
-Keep in mind that features, rules, and rates can vary for nonprofits—plus, you’ll need to get your board’s full buy-in before making any moves.
-With those caveats out of the way, let’s dig in.
+Now that you know everything you could ever want to know (and maybe some things you didn't) about nonprofit credit card processors, the time has come to choose which one's right for you.
+Keep in mind that features, rules, and nonprofit rates can vary—plus, you'll need to get your board's full buy-in before making any moves.
+With those caveats out of the way, let's dig into choosing the best online payment solution option for nonprofits.

-But first, we want to emphasize this… you don’t need to choose a payment processor.
-By setting up your Funraise account, you automatically get access to Funraise Payments by Stripe—the gold standard for nonprofit payment processing.
+But first, we want to emphasize this… you don't need to choose a payment processor.
+By setting up your Funraise account, you automatically get access to Funraise Payments by Stripe—the gold standard for nonprofit payment processing tools.

-As you survey the vast payment processor landscape, here are some things to ask yourself and any potential payment processing vendors.
+As you survey the vast credit and debit payment processor landscape, here are some things to ask yourself and any vendors that offer online payment systems for nonprofits.
 (And yes, you can ask us at Funraise all of these and more.)

 • Is there a start-up fee?

-• Is there an annual fee on top of the debit or credit card transaction fees?
+• Is there an annual fee on top of the debit or major credit card transaction fees?

 • Do they support international payments?